 - Track: employees logged progress at any time, reaching milestones on their way to bigger targets.

-- Review: a more formal sit-down between a manager and employee, to look at how things went, and either maintain or evolve individual objectives.
+- Review: a more formal performance appraisal sit-down between a manager and employee, to look at how things went, and either maintain or evolve individual objectives.

 - Reward: Employees with high performance are recognised for their sterling work with rewards such as an annual bonus, salary increase, promotion, autonomy or awards.